 a.
 Money Market Funds

 When considering a Money Market Fund, look out for these phrases – “Guaranteed Income” and “Open-Ended”.
-What they mean is, your principal is guaranteed and you can also top up your account or cash out at any time.
-Usually there’s a small penalty if you cash out before 30 days.
-The ease of topping up regularly, satisfies the need for an account to which you can transfer a percentage of your earnings, on a regular basis.
-The flexibility to cash out means you can use the funds to invest in other things, as soon as you identify them.
+What they mean is, your principal is guaranteed, and you can top up your account or cash out at any time.
+(Usually there’s a small penalty if you cash out before 30 days.)
+The ease of topping up allows you to transfer a percentage of your earnings, on a regular basis.
+The flexibility of cashing out means you can use the funds to invest in other things, as soon as you are ready.

 b.
 Treasury Bills